CSTDev/personal-site/src/content/posts/2026-06-19-soil-moisture-exporter.md

 The setup was fairly straightforward, it was a case of connecting the ESP8266 to the moisture sensor and taking a few calibrating readings (see [How to read soil moisture with an ESP8266](../how-to-soil-moisture-sensor-esp8266)).
 The readings are used to work out what the sensor reads as a maximum moisture (i.e. placed in a glass of water) and a minimum (i.e. in air) this then lets you translate to how much moisture there is in the soil of the plant pot.

 Once ready to deploy the sensor to its final location I connected the power pack via the micro USB connector.
-A final female-to-female jumper wire is used to connect the `RST` and `D0` GPIO pins on the ESP8266, this enables to board to be woken from deep sleep (see below and [How to configure deep sleep with timed wakeup on an ESP8266](../how-to-configure-deep-sleep-esp8266)).
+A final female-to-female jumper wire is used to connect the `RST` and `D0` GPIO pins on the ESP8266, this enables the board to be woken from deep sleep (see below and [How to configure deep sleep with timed wakeup on an ESP8266](../how-to-configure-deep-sleep-esp8266)).
 I currently have two sensors set up, one is not near a socket, hence the power pack, however the other is and so can be plugged in directly, this is more reliable as it doesn't require the power pack to be charged every week or so.
 The alerts that I set up do notify me when the battery powered one stops reporting that it is alive so I at least know when it needs charging.
 (See [Part 2](../soil-moisture-exporter-pt2) for setting up the alerts)

 ### Connecting to MQTT